 - 1. Remove the cover per subsection 7.04 A. - 2.
-For earlier models remove the Tube Handles per subsection 7.04 C. The earlier model Tube Handles join together under the base.
-Later models do not and there is enough room to perform this procedure without removing them. - 3.
-While grasping the panel close to the base, pull the panel directly from the base to release the locking tabs.. - 4.
-To re-engage the panel, position the panel so that the locking tabs are above the base, then push the panel back onto the base until the locking tabs engage the mating holes in the base. - 5.
+While grasping the panel close to the base, pull the panel directly from the base to release the locking tabs.. - 3.
+To re-engage the panel, position the panel so that the locking tabs are above the base, then push the panel back onto the base until the locking tabs engage the mating holes in the base. - 4.
 For complete removal of panel, disconnect any other item still attached to the panel and another component of the power supply.